The modern world operates on profit. The quest for it drives us. In fact, it is the most critical aspect of any company, the bottom line.

 Each of our partners have been a catalyst for Project 41, allowing us to develop, to implement, and to ultimately bring change to communities of people across the globe.

-Though Project 41 was established through the innovation and inspiration of Andy Pierce, it continues because of partnerships, because of businesses, families, and individuals that have been so generous with their time and their finances, enabling us to impact the lives of some of the poorest in our world.
+Though Project 41 was established through the innovation and inspiration of Andy and Patty Pierce, it continues because of partnerships, because of businesses, families, and individuals that have been so generous with their time and their finances, enabling us to impact the lives of some of the poorest in our world.

 We are always looking for new partners.
 If you or your organization would like to find out more please contact us!